OverwhelmedOrca/MMG/readme.md

 Also include this feature in recommendation that, the restaurants that your friends prefer show up first. basically implement a shorting function.

+make users green, yellow, or red based on their chances of accepting the invite